 “K” Style Gutters

-K-style gutters, also known as “ogee” gutters, are the most common type of gutter seen here in the U.S. These gutters are shaped like a trough, with one edge flat and the other possessing a unique shape that resembles crown molding.
+K-style gutters, also known as “ogee” gutters, are the most common type of gutter seen here in the U.S. These gutters are shaped like a trough, with one edge flat and the other having a unique shape that resembles crown molding.
 The flat edge makes them easy to install on the fascia boards of your house, making them an excellent choice for DIY installations.
-Further to that point, they’re the cheapest option on this list, and most store-bought aluminum or vinyl gutters come in this style.
-Many homeowners will adjust the color of these gutters to complement their homes, using them as potent accent pieces.
+Most store-bought aluminum or vinyl gutters come in this style, making them one of the cheaper options on this list.
+Many homeowners will adjust the color of these gutters to complement their homes, using them as potential accent pieces.

 Half-Round Gutters

-These gutters possess a historical design, resembling an old world drain, which can add a rustic flair to your home.
-As their name would suggest, half-round gutters look like a pipe or tube that has been sliced clean in half.
+Half-round gutters look like a pipe or tube that has been sliced in half.
+These gutters have a historical design, resembling an old world drain, which can add a rustic flair to your home.
 These gutters have several benefits over more traditional styles, the biggest being that they’re easy to clean.
-Their smooth, circular shape makes clearing leaves, twigs, and other debris a breeze.
+Their smooth, circular shape makes it easy to remove debris.
 Because of their smooth base, and less rigid design, they’re also much less likely to clog or jam.

 Box Style Gutters